Minituff/nautical-backup/docs/arguments.md

 ```

 ## Skip Containers
-Tell Nautical to skip backup in containers in this list.
+Tell Nautical to skip backup of containers in this list.

 This list can either be the container `name` or full `id`.